 Is there still a role for port seafarer centres in the 21st century?
 Maritime

-Seafarer welfare workers met in Rotterdam last month to consider how they can fine-tune their services to ensure they are keeping pace with the huge changes affecting ship crews.
+Seafarer welfare workers met in Rotterdam in December 2017 to consider how they can fine-tune their services to ensure they are keeping pace with the huge changes affecting ship crews.

 Opening the International Seafarers Welfare and Assistance Network (ISWAN) seminar, Karin Orsel – CEO of the Dutch firm MF Shipping— said welfare agencies face considerable challenges, including the rapid rate of innovation in the industry.